Peng Yuchang

 Peng Yuchang (Péng Yùchàng (彭昱畅, 彭昱暢), born October 25, 1994) is a Chinese actor and singer.
 He gained recognition after appearing in Our Shining Days (2017) and Hu Bo's award-winning film An Elephant Sitting Still (2018).
 He also starred in the films Go Brother!
 (2018) and Viva La Vida (2024).
 In television, Peng starred in The Prince of Tennis (2019), a Chinese adaptation of the popular Japanese manga.
-He later starred in Run For Young (2020) and the fantasy drama I'm Nobody (2023).
+He later starred in Run For Young (2020) and the fantasy drama I Am Nobody (2023).

 He was chosen by CCTV-6's China Movie Report as one of the "New Generation Four Young Actors Skilled in Acting" on 2019, along with Liu Haoran, Leo Wu, and Hu Xianxu.
 Forbes China listed Peng on their 30 Under 30 Asia 2019 list which consisted of 30 influential people under 30 years old who have had a substantial effect in their fields.
 Peng ranked 57th on Forbes China Celebrity 100 list in 2019 and 67th in 2020.

 Early life

 Peng Yuchang was born in Xinyu, Jiangxi, China.
 In his childhood days, he was always looked after by his grandparents because his parents were busy with work.
 He was trained to play the saxophone from an early age.
 He studied at the Shanghai Theatre Academy in 2012, majoring in puppetry.
 During that time, he performed in Come On, My Life! and other theatrical performances.
+He graduated from Shanghai Theatre Academy in 2016.